asyrafi-dev/asyrafi-dev/README.md

 # Muhammad Asyrafi Hidayatullah

 ## About Me
 Hello!
-I'm Muhammad Asyrafi Hidayatullah, a dedicated computer science student with a great passion for technology and software development.
+I'm Muhammad Asyrafi Hidayatullah, a dedicated computer science student at **Universitas Islam Negeri Sjech M. Djamil Djambek Bukittinggi** with a great passion for technology and software development.
 Currently pursuing my studies while exploring the vast world of programming—from web development to software engineering and beyond.

 I want to be honest: I'm not yet great at writing code entirely on my own.
 I often use AI as a tool to help me understand, learn, and find solutions.
 For me, that's not a weakness—it's part of the learning process.
 I've had a laptop since middle school, but I didn't dive deep into programming back then.
 Now, with my understanding continuously growing, I keep finding my own path to become better day by day.